mertbarutcuoglu/UBC-Course-Analyzer-Desktop-Application/README.md

 and instantiated it any time that we changed the page.
 However, there should be only a single instance of that class because the CourseList is same throughout the execution of the program.
 Also, having a global point of access for that single instance will make everything easier because that class will be used by many classes.
 So, to solve this problem, I applied Singleton Design Pattern to my CourseList class.
-Making this change also improves cohesion because now the other GUI classes doesn't have to ensure that the CourseList is the same and its content doesn't change during the page transitions.
+Making this change  improves cohesion because now the other GUI classes doesn't have to ensure that the CourseList is the same and its content doesn't change during the page transitions.

 - CoursePage class is the GUI class that shows the details of a course like its name, average, and its data visualizations.
 I noticed that this class also creates the data visualization panels and also handles and performs the